FanDuel Promo Code Delivers Up to $250 in Bonus Bets for Seattle vs New England

 - Make a minimum deposit of $5 into your new account.

-- Place an initial $5 wager on any available market, including Seattle vs New England betting options.
+- Place an initial $5 wager on any available market for the Patriots-Seahawks game.

-- Bonus bets are awarded within 72 hours if your initial wager wins.
+- Bonus bets are awarded only if the initial $5 wager wins.

 - Bonus funds expire seven days after issuance.